-- 1. The application should be completed in six copies and submitted to authorised dealer alongwith six copies of the contract, within fifteen days of entering into contract with the overseas buyer - 2.
-Banker's comments on the exporter may also be submitted as in Form TCS 2.
+The application should be completed in six copies and submitted to authorised dealer alongwith six copies of the contract, within fifteen days of entering into contract with the overseas buyer

 Documentation:

 3. Certified copies of the documents listed in item XXIII of the application form.